Foundations of regular variation on topological spaces: Preface

-\textit{Scaling.} The essential ingredients in the study of regularly varying measures are scaling and functions which are homogeneous under that scaling (called moduli or gauge functions).
-Such functions provide information how ``extreme'' or ``unusual'' an element of the space is.
-Homogeneous measures (also called tail measures) arise as limiting objects characterising tail behaviour of regularly varying measures.
-It is known that homogeneous measures naturally arise as L\'evy measures of stable laws on semigroups, see \cite{davydov08,evan:mol18}.
-Generic representation results for homogeneous measures on measurable spaces (without any topological assumptions) have been obtained in \cite{evan:mol18} and further rediscovered in \cite{dombry18:_tail}.
-In contrast to \cite{evan:mol18}, we consider measures which only in the limit approach a homogeneous (tail) measure.
-The rate of decay of that measure is called the tail index and is denoted by $\alpha$.
-We systematically work with regular variation of a positive exponent $\alpha$.
+\textit{Scaling.} The essential ingredients in the study of regularly varying measures are scaling and functions that are homogeneous under that scaling --- referred to as moduli or gauge functions.
+Such functions provide information on how ``extreme'' or ``unusual'' an element of the space is.
+Homogeneous measures (also called tail measures) arise as limiting objects characterising the tail behaviour of regularly varying measures.
+It is known that homogeneous measures naturally arise as L\'evy measures of stable laws on semigroups; see \cite{davydov08,evan:mol18}.
+Generic representation results for homogeneous measures on measurable spaces (without topological assumptions) were obtained in \cite{evan:mol18} and subsequently rediscovered in \cite{dombry18:_tail}.
+In contrast to \cite{evan:mol18}, we consider measures that approach a homogeneous (tail) measure only in the limit.
+The rate of decay of the corresponding tail probabilities is called the tail index and is denoted by $\alpha$.
+We systematically work with the case of a positive index $\alpha$.
 The case of a negative $\alpha$ is easily obtained by redefining the scaling or by a continuous mapping argument.

-While our standing assumption is Baire measurability of the scaling operation, additional properties, like continuity of the scaling and the existence of a continuous modulus make it possible to give equivalent characterisations of the regular variation property, which then becomes easier to check.
-Such restrictions are common in other works, notably in \cite{bladt:hash22}, where the continuity assumption is tacitly added from Section~3 as a standing assumption to handle vague convergence.
+While our standing assumption is the Baire measurability of the scaling operation, additional properties -- such as the continuity of the scaling and the existence of a continuous modulus -- make it possible to provide equivalent characterisations of the regular variation property, which then become easier to check.
+Such restrictions are common in other works, notably in \cite{bladt:hash22}, where continuity is tacitly added starting in Section~3 as a standing assumption to handle vague convergence.